 11.55.1.5.2.1 General

 TB sensing measurement instance is the trigger-based variant of a sensing measurement instance.
 It is applicable to scenarios where an AP is the sensing initiator, and one or more non-AP STAs are the sensing responders.
-It includes at most one or more of the following phases: P polling phases, an NDPA sounding phase, a Trigger frame (TF) sounding phase, and a reporting phase. (#153, #154)
+A TB sensing measurement instance It includes one or more of the following phases: Polling phase, NDPA sounding phase, Trigger frame (TF) sounding phase, and reporting Reporting phase with relevant combinations as shown in Table 11-xx – Combinations of different phases present in a TB sensing measurement instance. (#153, #154)

-53485.
+TGbf Editor: Please insert the following table after L53 on P148 in subclause 11.55.1.5.2.1 in D0.5.

+Table 11-xx—Combinations of different phases present in a TB sensing measurement instance (#153, #154)